 Note: This page links to 2000s All-Star infielder Luis Castillo.
-For the Tigers minor league outfielder from Panama, click here.
+For others with the same name, click here.

 Luis Antonio Castillo Donato